LLNL/zfp/docs/source/installation.rst

   GNU make default: off and ignored.

+  On systems with rpath (e.g. linux), it is also possible to install the python bindings *after* installing the C library (e.g. to /prefix_of_zfp/lib/libzfp.so) by setting rpath during pip install:

+  LDFLAGS=-Wl,-rpath,/prefix_of_zfp/lib' pip install .

 .. c:macro:: BUILD_ZFORP

   Build |libzforp| for Fortran bindings to the C API.
 Requires Fortran